Meghwantsingh/Kotlin-/Create a birthday message in Kotin/README.md

 {~@~@~@~@~}
 @@@@@@@@@@@
 </pre>

-You are already 5!
+You are already 20 year old, Meghwant!
-5 is the very best age to celebrate!
+20 year old is the very best age to celebrate!